zwq1999212/zwq1999212.github.io/_pages/about.md

 I am seeking doctoral positions starting Fall 2026.
 Feel free to reach out via email (zwq@stu.cqu.edu.cn) if there are opportunities aligned with my expertise.

-News:
+Recent Work:
 ======
-1.Our paper"RefLSM: Reflectance-based Level Set Model for Medical Image Segmentation in the Presence of Severe Intensity Inhomogeneity".
-Submitted to Transactions on image processing
+RefLSM: Reflectance-based Level Set Model for Medical Image Segmentation in the Presence of Severe Intensity Inhomogeneity.
+Submitted to IEEE Transactions on Image Processing, 2025.